rern/RuneAudio_Addons/guideline.md

 ### 1. `install.sh` and `uninstall_<alias>.sh` scripts

-> bash script files
+> bash script
 > must use script default `### template` lines except non-install addons
-> default variables and functions will take care most of on-screen messages and database data
+> default variables and functions will take care most of on-screen messages and addons database
 > use non-invasive modifications so other addons can survive after install / uninstall

 - install script